GoldinGuy/CollegeCompendium/README.md

 Here they are! [csv](https://github.com/GoldinGuy/CollegeCompendium/blob/master/class_data.csv), [xlsx](https://github.com/GoldinGuy/CollegeCompendium/blob/master/class_data.xlsx)

-### We Complement Your CS Journey By Cataloging Classes Across Topics & Experience Levels
+### We Complement Your CS Journey By Cataloging Resources Across Topics & Experience Levels

-College Compendium serves a single purpose: we help you find your next Computer Science resource or curriculum.
+College Compendium serves a single purpose: we help you find your next computer science resource or curriculum.
 Regardless of where you are in your journey, we've compiled a catalog of CS course resources that are relevant to your skill-level, time-commitment, and learning style.
 With hundreds of classes (and growing), you